CARING FOR YOUR LONG-NECKED TURTLE

 · To achieve this, one end of the enclosure should contain water heated to 22-25ºC.
 This water should be deep enough for the turtle to completely submerge itself and swim freely.

-· The other end should be large enough for the turtle to walk around and dry itself completely.
-An area for basking, important in preventing skin and respiratory infections, can be achieved through the use of a 40-75 watt globe or infrared heatlamp placed over one section — the ideal temperature below the globe is 25-30ºC.
+· The basking area should be large enough for the turtle to walk around and dry itself completely.
+An infrared heat-lamp should be placed over the basking area — the ideal temperature below the globe is 25-30ºC.

 · Logs, rocks and clean terracotta pots can be placed in and out of the water for use as climbing and hiding platforms.

-· A source of ultraviolet light, either through exposure to unfiltered, natural sunlight, or an artificial UV light, is necessary to help prevent Vitamin D deficiency and skin and bone disorders.
-Replace the light every 6months as it will lose strength, even though the light still works.
+· A source of ultraviolet light, either through exposure to unfiltered, natural sunlight, or an artificial UVB light, is necessary to help prevent Vitamin D deficiency and metabolic bone disease.
+Replace the light every 6months as it will stop producing UVB spectrum light, even if it is still producing visible light.

-· The water must be partially changed 2-3 times a week and uneaten food and faeces removed daily.
-Water filters are also useful.
+· The water must be partially changed (approx. 30% of the water volume) 2 times a week and uneaten food and faeces removed daily.
+Water filters are also crucial.

 · Turtles only eat in the water — they will refuse food if it is placed elsewhere.